Stacked-Org/stacked-docs/docs/get-started.md

 - **ViewModel**: Manages the state of the View, interacts with business logic by making use of services.

-- **Services**: A wrapper of a related functionality, packages or a single feature set.
+- **Services**: A wrapper of related functionality, packages or a single feature set.
 This is commonly used to wrap things like API integration, database operations, packages for dependency inversion, etc.

 `Views` are made smart by giving it a `ViewModel`. `ViewModels` make use of `Services` to provide the functionality that the user wants to execute.